How to navigate multiple interpleaders to get the best results

 We learned the tire that failed had been sold by the tire shop in an unsafe condition.

-We amended the Jackson County lawsuit to add counts against the tire shop.
+We amended the Jackson County lawsuit to add product liability counts against the tire shop.
 Once they were served and entered the lawsuit, we submitted a policy limits demand.
 The insurance carrier for the tire shop then filed an interpleader in Federal Court, naming all the victims of the crash, including my clients and those who had already dismissed their lawsuits.
 Because there were no settlements, the injured parties’ prior recoveries didn’t reduce liability.
 I believe this drove the tire shop’s insurer to interplead.

 Expanding liability through agency and control theories